usnistgov/800-63-3/sp800-63-3/sec4_xAL.md

 AAL Step 2 - This applies to all AALs, but since you have already gone down a path for MFA, this question only appears here

 #### <a name="IAL_CYOA"></a> 4.3.2 Selecting Identity Assurance Level

+The IAL decision tree that follows offers agencies a possible path to determine the most appropriate identity proofing processes and technologies for their digital service offering.
+This analysis is not intended to be complete nor replace M-04-04 risk assessments or any other risk management process in use by the agency.
+Descriptions follow for specific steps that fall outside the required risk management process documented in M-04-04.

 <a name="63Sec4-Figure2"></a>
 <div class="text-center" markdown="1">